SaadKaleem/redust/README.md

    cargo run
    ```

-## 🚀 Running the Project

-1. Please run the following to run the tests, in /tests dir:
+4. To run the tests, in /tests dir:
    ```sh
    cargo test
    ```